-At the time of sale, an ROV Rider Training Certificate and Owner Registration form is to be completed by the selling dealer and consumer.
-The receipt of the form by Tracker Off Road is a condition precedent to warranty coverage.
+At the time of sale, an ROV Rider Training Certificate and Owner Registration form must be completed by the selling dealer and consumer.
+The receipt of the form by Textron Specialized Vehicles (TSV) is a condition precedent to warranty coverage.
 It is the selling dealer's responsibility to retain and/or submit appropriate copies of the form to the appropriate place(s) to initiate warranty coverage.

-The dealer will furnish to the consumer a signed copy of the form which must be presented to the dealer when requesting warranty service.
+The dealer will furnish to the consumer a signed copy of the form which must be presented to a dealer when requesting warranty service.
 The registration form is the consumer's proof of ownership and warranty eligibility.
 The form is used by the dealer to validate the warranty claim.
-Retain your copy of the form and keep it in a safe place.
+You, the owner, should retain your copy of the form and keep it in a safe place.

-When warranty repair is suspected, the ROV should be taken to the selling dealer, who has the primary responsibility to perform warranty repairs.
-Subject to the limitations set forth in the Limited Warranty, in the event the selling dealer has ceased to do business, you have moved, or you are in a location away from your selling dealer, warranty may be performed by any authorized Tracker Off Road dealer.
+When the need for warranty repair is suspected, the ROV should be taken to the selling dealer, if possible, who has the primary responsibility to perform warranty repairs.
+Subject to the limitations set forth in the Limited Warranty, in the event the selling dealer has ceased to do business, you have moved, or you are in a location away from your selling dealer, warranty may be performed by any authorized dealer.

-The authorized Tracker Off Road ROV dealer will examine the ROV or part to determine if, in his opinion, a warrantable condition exists.
-If a warrantable condition appears to exist, the dealer will repair or replace, at Tracker Off Road's option, free of charge, including any related labor costs, all parts that are found to be warrantable and any other parts which the warrantable part caused to be damaged.
-You, the owner, will then be asked to sign a warranty form to ensure Tracker Off Road that the warranty work was actually performed.
+The authorized dealer will examine the ROV or part to determine if, in its opinion, a warrantable condition exists.
+If a warrantable condition appears to exist, the dealer will repair or replace, at our option, free of charge, including any related labor costs, all parts that are found to be warrantable and any other parts which the warrantable part caused to be damaged.
+You, the owner, will then be asked to sign a warranty form to ensure TSV that the warranty work was actually performed.

-It is the owner's responsibility to maintain and service the ROV in accordance with Tracker Off Road's recommendations in the Operator's Manual.
+It is the owner's responsibility to maintain and service the vehicle in accordance with the Operator's Manual.
 To protect yourself and your ROV, follow all safety and service tips.
-Tracker Off Road will NOT warrant repairs required as a result of not performing standard operator maintenance, storage procedures, and service as outlined in the Operator's Manual.
+We will NOT warrant non-emissions related repairs required as a result of not performing standard operator maintenance, storage procedures, and service as outlined in the Operator's Manual.

-Should you have any questions concerning the warranty, contact an authorized Tracker Off Road ROV dealer.
+Should you have any questions concerning the warranty, contact an authorized dealer.

-U.S. EPA Emission Control Statement/Warranty Coverage - ROV (U.S. Only)
+U.S. EPA Emission Control Statement/ Warranty Coverage (U.S. Only)